 XY stereo is usually implemented with a pair of cardioid microphones placed at a single point, angled 90 degrees from each other.
 Wider angles can also be used, for a wider stereo image.
 XY stereo tends to pick up less of the room than the previously described techniques, and so can be useful in smaller rooms, or for discriminating against audience pickup in live concert performances.
 The coincident placement of the two mic elements ensures good mono compatibility.
 The stereo image of the XY technique tends to be narrower (especially over headphones), and reproduces room ambience less well than some other stereo techniques.

-Dedicated ORTF microphones are fairly rare; Schoeps makes one, but I am not aware of any others.
-However, it is common to implement ORTF (or a close approximation) using a pair of conventional microphones mounted on a stereo “T bar.”
+Dedicated ORTF microphones are fairly rare, but it is common to implement ORTF (or a close approximation) using a pair of conventional microphones mounted on a stereo “T bar.”

 Mid/Side (M/S) stereo

 Mid/Side stereo uses a middle element (usually cardioid, though it can theoretically be any pattern) facing straight at the sound source, and a bidirectional (figure-8) element facing sideways.
 The middle element is responsible for the monophonic element of the sound, and the bidirectional mic picks up left and right.
 The two elements are then matrixed together to produce the L/R stereo output; this fancy-sounding but very simple operation can be done on any mixer with polarity inversion on its inputs, or in a dedicated box.

 The big advantage of M/S is that you can adjust the ratio of the two elements for more or less room ambience and stereo spread without moving the microphones.
 With the right setup, this can even be done remotely during a live performance, or afterwards at mixdown.
 (To accomplish the latter, you record the Mid element to one track and the Side element to another, leaving the matrixing until later.)